Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Experiment

-\paragraph{Underutilization of visual information.} Our primary experiment demonstrates that when MLLMs encounter visual inputs that contradict their pre-existing knowledge, around 18\% of the responses generated are not aligned with the visual context but rather reflect the model's prior knowledge.
-To further understand this discrepancy, we analyze the overall input-output relevancy inside MLLMs~\citep{stan2024lvlm-interpret}, seeking insights that could guide improvement strategies.
-Figure~\ref{fig:case_study} illustrates a common case in which the model \texttt{LLaVA-1.5-13B} failed to accurately respond to a subjective question, highlighting the challenge.
-The model pays more attention to the textual query than to the visual context.
-Accordingly, the attended tokens \{``musician'', ``doing'', ``studio''\} guide the model to generate the answer ``playing guitar'' based on the parametric knowledge.
+\paragraph{Underutilization of visual information} Our primary experiment demonstrates that when MLLMs encounter visual inputs that contradict their pre-existing knowledge, around 18\% of the responses generated are not aligned with the visual context but rather reflect the model's prior knowledge.
+To further investigate this discrepancy, we leverage the tool proposed by~\citet{stan2024lvlm-interpret} to analyze input-output relevancy scores, which identify the most relevant parts of the input to the generated output based on model attention.
+Figure~\ref{fig:case_study}(a) illustrates a case in which the model \texttt{LLaVA-1.5-13B} fails to accurately answer an open-ended question, representing a common failure pattern.
+In general, the model assigns greater weight to the textual input than to the visual context, resulting in an inaccurate response.
+In this case, the most attended tokens, {``musician'', ``doing'', ``street''\}, guide the model to generate ``playing guitar'' based on its parametric knowledge, while the image tokens, denoted by the <image> symbol in the bar plot, play a less significant role in answer generation.
+The image-output relevancy maps in Figure~\ref{fig:case_study}(b) further indicate that the model may not effectively leverage visual information during answer generation.
+In such cases, the model is more susceptible to vision-knowledge conflicts, as the visual input is largely underutilized.
+(More cases can be found in Appendix~\ref{apx:error_analysis}.)

-\paragraph{Effectiveness of Existing Methods.} Based on the above observation, one straightforward improvement strategy is to enhance the impact of visual context when generating answers.
-We consider several training-free approaches along this direction and propose a novel prompting method: \begin{itemize}[leftmargin=10pt] \item {\em Visual Contrastive Decoding}~\citep{leng2024vcd} contrasts the output distributions derived from original and distorted visuals to ensure the generated content closely adheres to the visual inputs. \item {\em Pay Attention to Image}~\citep{liu2024pai} adaptively adjusts and amplifies the attention weights assigned to image tokens, thereby giving greater prominence to visual elements. \item {\em Chain-of-Thought (CoT)} prompting~\citep{wei2022cot} enables complex reasoning capabilities through intermediate reasoning steps. \end{itemize}
+\paragraph{Effectiveness of Existing Methods} Based on the above observations, a straightforward strategy for improvement is to enhance the influence of visual context during the answer generation process.
+We consider several improvement approaches: \begin{itemize}[leftmargin=10pt] \item {\em Visual Contrastive Decoding (VCD)}~\citep{leng2024vcd} contrasts the output distributions derived from original and noisy visuals to ensure the generated content adheres to the visual inputs. \item {\em Pay Attention to Image (PAI)}~\citep{liu2024pai} adaptively adjusts and amplifies the attention weights assigned to image tokens, thereby giving greater prominence to visual elements. \item {\em Vision-Centric Reasoning (VR)} employs structured intermediate reasoning steps to thoroughly analyze visual inputs, achieved by Chain-of-Thought (CoT) prompting~\citep{wei2022cot} or supervised finetuning on the long CoT multimodal reasoning dataset~\citep{xu2024llavacot}. \end{itemize}